Moree Plains Shire

 Moree Plains Shire is a local government area in the North West Slopes region of New South Wales, Australia.
 The northern boundary of the Shire is located adjacent to the border between New South Wales and Queensland.
 The Shire is located adjacent to the Newell and Gwydir Highways and the North West railway line.

-The mayor of Moree Plains Shire Council is Cr.
-Susanna Pearse, an independent politician.
+The mayor of Moree Plains Shire Council is Susanna Pearse, an independent politician.

 Towns, villages and localities

 The main town and seat of council is Moree.
 Other towns and villages in the Shire include Ashley, Boomi, Boggabilla, Garah, Gurley, Millie, Mungindi, Pallamallawa and Weemelah.

 Heritage listings

 Moree has a number of heritage-listed sites, including: